HoliestWoW/Purity-Classic/README.md

 * `/purity rules` : Opens the main interface to the Rules tab.
 * `/purity roster` : Opens the Roster tab and automatically refreshes the list of online players.
 * `/purity verify` : Opens the verification window with your completion code.
+* `/purity bloodbar` : Detaches the blood bar for Blood Mage's Bargain challenge players from unit frame to drag and place where desired.
+* `/purity bloodlog` : Gives you a draggable, resizable 'combat log' of Blood spent and lost.

 ---